openacid/traft/docs/traft.md

 	Seq int64 `protobuf:"varint,10,opt,name=Seq,proto3" json:"Seq,omitempty"`
 	// Cmd describes what this log does.
 	Cmd *Cmd `protobuf:"bytes,30,opt,name=Cmd,proto3" json:"Cmd,omitempty"`
+	// The logs that must be executed before this one.
+	// Normally it is the least lsn on a leader that is not purged yet.
+	Depends *TailBitmap `protobuf:"bytes,32,opt,name=Depends,proto3" json:"Depends,omitempty"`
 	// Overrides describes what previous logs this log record overrides.
 	Overrides *TailBitmap `protobuf:"bytes,40,opt,name=Overrides,proto3" json:"Overrides,omitempty"`
 }